marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use these attributes on Microsoft Windows targets. x86 Variable Attributes for additional Windows compatibility attributes available on all x86 targets.
+You can use these attributes on Microsoft Windows targets.
+:ref:`x86-variable-attributes` for additional Windows compatibility attributes available on all x86 targets.

 .. gcc-attr:: dllimport, dllexport